mark-tasaka/php-jquery-dcc-lankhmar-warrior-character-generator/README.md

 Several of the jQuery/JavaScript functions are stored in external files, as a means of creating greater design efficiency, with the goal of designing a program with high cohesion and low coupling.
 In this way, this program replicates Object-Oriented design.
 JSON is used to store multi-column variables, with jQuery functions used to retrieve these variables.

+Update 1.02 (2020-07-04):  A new file, diceRoll.php, added.
+Code updated.

-Update 1.01 (2020-07-03):  A 'work-in=progress' working iteration of the DCC Lankhmar Warrior Character Generator has been added.
+Update 1.01 (2020-07-03):  A 'work-in progress' working iteration of the DCC Lankhmar Warrior Character Generator has been added.

 Initial Commit (2020-07-03):  The responsitory has been created.
 File containing code will be added shortly.